 Mark serves as a mediator and an arbitrator with the American Arbitration Association.
 He has been a mediator in the U.S. District Court for the District of Columbia for more than 20 years, and he has been appointed as a Special Master by that court.
 He also has served as an expert witness on several occasions in the area of a civil litigator’s standard of care, as well as in fee disputes.

-Mark has wide‑ranging interests other than the practice of law.
-He is the co-author of The Last Forest: The Amazon in the Age of Globalization, published by Random House in February 2007; Amazon, published by Harcourt Brace Jovanovich in November 1983, paperback by Holt Reinhart, and three foreign editions; The Four Little Dragons: Inside Korea, Taiwan, Hong Kong and Singapore at the Dawn of the Pacific Century, published by Simon & Schuster in May 1989, paperback by Touchstone, and two foreign editions.
+Mark has wide-ranging interests other than the practice of law.
+He is the co-author with Brian Kelly of The Last Forest: The Amazon in the Age of Globalization, published by Random House in February 2007; Amazon, published by Harcourt Brace Jovanovich in November 1983, paperback by Holt Reinhart, and three foreign editions; The Four Little Dragons: Inside Korea, Taiwan, Hong Kong and Singapore at the Dawn of the Pacific Century, published by Simon & Schuster in May 1989, paperback by Touchstone, and two foreign editions.
 Mark is the producer of Shark Loves the Amazon, a documentary about the rain forest issued in 2011, and he is the producer of The Warrior Scholar Project, a documentary about the transition of veterans from the military to higher education issued in 2014.
 Mark is a creator of the Rio Juma Sustainability Project in the Brazilian Amazon, a revolutionary concept for preservation of the rain forest covering about 3000 people in an area the size of Switzerland, administered by a Brazilian NGO and funded primarily by Marriott.
 He has served on the boards of Pitzer College and Elon University Law School.
-Mark has spent more than 20 years on a board that has sent more than 200 children and widows of our nation’s heroes’ to college, and he also serves on a board addressing the transition of veterans from the military to higher education.
+Mark has spent more than 20 years as vice chairman of the Special Operations Fund (http://specialoperationsfund.com/), which has sent more than 300 children and widows of our nation’s heroes’ to college, and he is the chairman of the Warrior-Scholar Project, which addresses the transition of enlisted veterans from the military to higher education (www.warrior-scholar.org).
 He speaks Spanish and Portuguese.